OXID-eSales/oxideshop-user-documentation/installation/update/minor-update.rst

 Installing a minor update
 =========================

-For example, update the compilation from an existing version 6.3.x to version 6.5.0.
+Update the compilation from an existing version 6.0.x to version 7.1.x.

 .. include:: /_static/reuse/note_dataloss.rst